 "Here are some simple pieces of advice for the young.

-Don’t drink on an empty stomach: the main point of the
+Don’t drink on an empty stomach: the main point of the refreshment is the enhancement of food.

 Don’t drink if you have the blues: it’s a junk cure.